You bring remarkable people together. But are the connections turning into coordination — or just conversations?

 Project Liberty SummitResearch Presentation

-For technologists and civic innovation leaders
+For civic innovation leaders and technologists

 November 2024